PalisadoesFoundation/talawa-docs/docs/applications/overview.md

 Here are some important terminologies used in Talawa event management:

 1. **Open Event**: Events that are open to everyone
-1. **Registerable Event**: An open event that requires the additional step of event registration.
+1. **Registrable Event**: An open event that requires the additional step of event registration.
 These events would typically have limited capacity and therefore would require members to register beforehand.
 1. **Closed Events**: These are events that are by invitation only.
     1. **Private events**: Closed events that only show up in the mobile app calendars of invitees